 Adam Guttridge, hired by Van Wagenen to drag the Mets a little further into the 21st century, has been getting plenty of positive press since he's come on.
 Among other things, he is credited with recommending to Brodie Van Wagenen that the Mets acquire J.D.
 Davis and not trade away Jeff McNeill.
 You can imagine a scenario going forward where talent like that is given more significant resources and a louder voice - not replacing the traditional guys with a scouting background in the organization, but rather combining their respective talents to help the club make better choices on personnel.
 You can't build a winner only by signing some high-priced talent.
 To really compete, you need real depth.
 A team shouldn't completely unravel because a couple of guys get hurt.

 The Mets have consistently struggled to build a winning bullpen over the last few years.
 It always seems that the guys they give the most money to, such as Jeurys Familia, never seem to truly pan out.
-I'd like to see them do better, not only in identifying guys to sign from outside the organization but also developing pitchers in their own organization.
+I'd like to see them do better, not only in identifying guys to sign from outside the organization but also in developing pitchers in their own organization.
 It's not enough just to take a guy who lacks a third pitch or great command and make him a minor league reliever.
 I'd love to see them do more of what they were able to do with Familia in his first go-round with the club, turning him into an effective major league bullpen arm.
 I always thought Hansel Robles was a guy they fell down on.
 He wound up having a couple of pretty good seasons with the Angels after the Mets gave up on him.

 Another thing Britton talked about in his piece was all of the scouts, and other talented evaluators have been let go by other organizations looking to save money this year.
 If Cohen is willing to spend money there, he can let Sandy Alderson and his baseball people have their pick of talented people who could be a part of transforming the Mets from perennial disappointments to a vibrant, highly competitive organization.
 With the right leadership, you don't have to squint your eyes very much to see an organization that's no longer a bad joke but a place where the best people want to work.
 I'm not just talking about traditional scouting and development in drafting prospects and signing International Free Agents, but also identifying players on other teams or in their minor league systems who might be potential gems.

-Speaking of the minor leagues, how about identifying the most talented coaches and development people that were handed pink slips this summer and bring them into the Mets organization?
+Speaking of the minor leagues, how about identifying the most talented coaches and development people who were handed pink slips this summer and bringing them into the Mets organization?
 There are few things more cost-effective in the long run than turning your own prospects into successful major leaguers.
 Not just the stars, but complementary players also.
 Any spot you can fill on your own roster is one less player you need to spend free agent dollars on or give up prospects to acquire in a trade.

 Speaking of smart investments, one thing I've written about previously is how successful the Indians have been in developing high-end starting pitching.
-If I was Cohen, I'd want my baseball people to study their success for what they can learn and apply to the Mets' efforts in that department.
+If I were Cohen, I'd want my baseball people to study their success for what they can learn and apply it to the Mets' efforts in that department.
 It's costly to sign or trade for starting pitching.
 Even as baseball becomes more and more dependent on its bullpens, you still need starting pitching that you can depend on, as we all witnessed this season with the failures of Porcello, Wacha, and Matz.
 The Indians' ability to develop starters has helped them be more successful than the Mets with far fewer resources.

 Injuries will always be part of the game.
 Still, another wise place to spend infrastructure dollars is ensuring that your club is on the absolute cutting edge of keeping its players healthy and helping injured players get back onto the field as soon as possible.
 You won't impress most casual fans by doing this, but it will help your team be more competitive year after year.
 The fans will appreciate that, for sure.